tweag/python-monorepo-example/2019-01-20-types-got-you.md

 author: Mark Karpov
 ---

 Haskell is in a way a unique language.
-It is a language that more and more people and businesses use for building “serious stuff”, yet it is also a language which remains a platform for experimentation with functional programming.
+It is, to be clear, a language people and businesses use for building “[serious][facebook-sigma] [stuff][dons-scb]”, yet it is also a language which remains a platform for experimentation with functional programming.
 This means that the teams which develop in Haskell have access to expressivity and flexibility few other languages allow.

-As the [GHC][ghc] compiler evolves and grows in terms of its feature set, one couldn't help but wonder about the connection between power provided by a programming language and the process of making design decisions when developing software.
+As the [GHC][ghc] compiler evolves and grows its feature set, one couldn't help but wonder about the connection between power provided by a programming language and the process of making design decisions when developing software.

 We could start by stating that power and freedom are dangerous.
-Indeed, in human societies these have been continuously restricted on different levels with tools like religion, culture, law.
-Which is not at all bad, because for most people it's hard to work, live, and coexist without pre-set constraints.
+Indeed, in human societies these have been continuously restricted or contained on different levels with tools like law, tradition, culture and religion.
+Which is not at all bad, because for most people it's hard to work, live, and coexist without preset constraints.
 Freedom is generally confusing.
 The statement holds in software systems as well: a task is always more feasible if some questions have been answered definitively before you start working.
 With each question answered for you, a possibility to screw up is removed.

 Haskellers know and seem to actively acknowledge that limiting expressivity and freedom is good for them.
 They like DSLs and can argue endlessly how to model monadic effects in a way that a piece of code can only do exactly what is necessary and not more.
-So why not to take a step back and look at the bigger picture?
+So why not take a step back and look at the bigger picture?
 And by “bigger picture” I mean the language as a whole, as implemented by GHC.

 No, I'm not suggesting removing features from the compiler.
 But with great power comes great responsibility.
 Or in our case, rather a need for great caution.
 Using advanced features of the type system takes a fair bit of judgment to get right.
-Judgment comes from experience.
+Judgement comes from experience.
 But who really has this experience?
-Who are we but a relatively small group of engineers trying to build production software using tools that few people have used for this before, and even fewer people have used for this successfully?
+Who are we but a relatively small group of engineers trying to build production software using tools that relatively few people have used for this before, and even fewer people have used successfully?

 Some features may be so new that no one yet truly knows what to do with them.
 And by “what to do with them” I don't mean that people don't know how to make fancy stuff compile.
 I assure you, this is accessible to many.
 The problem is in predicting what use of the features will give you in long term, is it worth it?
 Will it actually slow down the development?
-Will it make harder for new people on the team to start working on your code?
-Are you actually catching more bugs at the compile time, or you just think you do?
+Will it make it harder for new people on the team to start working on your code?
+Are you actually catching more bugs at the compile time, or do you just think you do?
 Are you thinking about the practical results or about intricate niceties of your code?

 Developing in Haskell is hard because it's easy to take a wrong turn that may be fatal.
-When writing this I rely on experience as a consultant, but experience of single person may be not convincing.
-Yet, I hear similar complaints from other engineers at [Tweag][tweag], which has become one of the larger consulting companies in the Haskell world.
-It looks like the issue is real and very common.
+I'm writing this on the basis of my experience as a consultant.
+The anecdata of a single person might not be convincing to you, but if there were to be just one common theme across many of our projects at Tweag in the past year, it would be this: we have witnessed the high cost of entirely incidental complexity many times over.
+Our data suggests this issue is real and very common.

 Unfortunately, the problem is not limited to code in the language itself.
-There seems to be a trend for disregarding common engineering practices, re-inventing solutions, preferring solutions written in Haskell, or solutions which just seem to be “nicer” without doing unbiased comparison and analysis.
+There seems to be a trend for disregarding common engineering practices, reinventing solutions, preferring solutions written in Haskell, or solutions which just seem to be “nicer” without doing unbiased comparison and analysis.